-In order to grow export markets, the EMIA individual exporter incentives provide costreimbursable grants to individual exporters in order to grow export markets for South African products and services.
+The EMIA individual exporter incentives provide cost-reimbursable grants to individual exporters to grow export markets for South African products and services.

 - Provide export event marketing assistance to develop new and grow existing export markets. - Assist with the identification of new export markets through international exhibitions and market research. - Assist companies to increase their competitiveness by supporting patent registrations, quality marks and product marks. - Assist with facilitation to grow foreign direct investment (FDI) through missions and FDI research. - Increase the contribution of black-owned businesses and small, medium and micro enterprises (SMMEs) to South Africa's economy.